 - Sleep in complete darkness, with no artificial lighting.

-Excess stress can raise cortisol levels and cause severe harmful effects on metabolism.
-It can increase junk food cravings, fat in the abdominal area and raise your risk of all sorts of diseases ( 15, 16, 17).
+Excess stress can raise cortisol levels and severely impair your metabolism.
+It can increase junk food cravings, fat in your stomach area and raise your risk of various diseases (

 Not only will overcoming your stress make you healthier, it will also improve your life in other ways.
 Going through life worried, anxious and never being able to relax and enjoy yourself is a big waste.

-The simplest and most effective way to eat healthy is to just focus on real foods.
+The simplest and most effective way to eat healthy is to focus on real foods.